Sheldon-Cole/Rename-GoPro/README.md

 # Rename-GoPro

-This PowerShell script will rename GoPro Hero files from the standard `GX010001.MP4` to `GoPro-0001-01.MP4` so that can be properly sorted in order, in the OS of the users choice.
+This PowerShell script will rename GoPro Hero files from the standard `GX010001.MP4` to `GoPro-0001-01.MP4` so that the videos can be properly sorted, in order, in the OS of the users choice.
+Any LVM and THM files are moved to a separate folder.
+Currently there is no option to do anything with them, but that will come at a later iteration.

 ## GoPro Naming